aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Abstract

  Ecological conditions limiting the time to find a compatible mate or increasing the difficulty in doing so likely promote the evolution of traits used for species and mate recognition.
 Here, we tested the species recognition hypothesis for plumage sexual dimorphism in the true thrushes (_Turdus_), a large and diverse genus of passerine birds.
-We used receptor-noise limited models of avian vision to quantify avian-perceived chromatic and achromatic visual contrast between male and female plumage patches and tested the influence of breeding timing, spacing and _Turdus_ species sympatry on plumage sexual dimorphism.
-Time and opportunities for mate sampling are expected to be more limited in migratory rather than non-migratory species, and we found that true thrush species with migratory behavior we more likely to have plumage sexual dimorphism than non-migratory species.
+We used receptor-noise limited models of avian vision to quantify avian-perceived chromatic and achromatic visual contrast between male and female plumage patches and tested the influence of breeding timing, spacing, and _Turdus_ species sympatry on plumage sexual dimorphism.
+Time and opportunities for mate sampling are more limited in migratory rather than non-migratory species, and we found that true thrush species with migratory behaviour have greater plumage sexual dimorphism than non-migratory species.
 Additionally, we found that plumage sexual dimorphism is positively correlated with the number of _Turdus_ thrush species breeding in sympatry.
 Our results suggest that species recognition plays a prominent role in the evolution of plumage sexual dimorphism.

 ## Keywords